Risks to the Glen Canyon Dam: Siltation

 Some critics predict that if the water level then drops, it may fall below the penstock openings, which are higher up on the dam face, which will cause the release capacity of the dam to drop to zero.
 This would dewater the Colorado River bed below the dam which would remain dry until the next major spring inflow.
 Only springs, seeps and tributaries such as the Paria, Little Colorado and Virgin River would supply the river flow during these times, perhaps causing unprecedented drops in levels of Lake Mead as well.

 The primary failure mode for Glen Canyon dam will likely be an overtopping one spring caused by insufficient storage capacity (either a huge inflow, bigger than 1983, or insufficient storage capacity because the lake was too full of either water or sediment).

 An example of the fast deposition rate of Colorado River sediment is found in Lake Mead itself, where, before the completion of Glen Canyon Dam, ten percent of its storage was already compromised by sediment.
 When Lake Powell levels drop, sediments deposited in its upper reaches are carried into the receding water by the Colorado and its tributaries.
 One large flash flood caused by heavy rainfall could move all or most of these sediments into Lake Powell, creating a sudden loss of storage capacity.
 One way to control sediment flow in the reservoir, without removing the dam outright, is by dredging.

 1983–84 flooding

 In May 1983, three years after Lake Powell was first filled, an unusually long-lasting winter due to the 1982–83 El Niño event produced increased snowfall over the entire 108335 sqmi multi-state Colorado River basin.
 Dam engineers anticipated a normal winter, and maintained reservoir levels at their usual levels through the winter.

 Inflow capacity

 Spring ended with a sudden influx of warm weather and then rain.
 The combination of rain and snowmelt eventually produced a combined inflow into Lake Powell of over 111500 ft3 per second.

 The average annual peak flow prior to 1963 was 93400 ft3 per second.
-The Bureau of Reclamation predicts that the probable maximum flood at Glen Canyon is 697000 ft3 per second, almost seven times the 1983 total.
+The Bureau of Reclamation states that the highest inflow the Glen Canyon Dam can withstand is 697000 ft3 per second, almost seven times the 1983 total.